candycode/candycode.github.com/site/portfolio/index.md

 still unmatched by any of the free or commercial molecular visualization programs, mainly due to:

-* the ability to apply custom vertex and fragment shaders to any object, with on-the-fly generaion of the shader editor GUI directly from the compiled shaders
+* the ability to apply custom vertex and fragment shaders to any object, with on-the-fly generation of the shader editor GUI directly from the compiled shaders
 * correct transparency through depth peeling
 * high resolution output for high DPI printouts